axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

 ```
 And here we are, at the end of the main with the last two lines, but fear not; there is more. `window.show()` makes the window visible to the user.
 The second line `return a.exec()` starts the event loop of the Qt application, which waits for and processes events.

 Now we move on to the `TcpClient` class.
-I will not be explaining the header file at all, since this is just the declaration of the functions, slots, etc. The header file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.h) and the CPP file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.cpp).
+I will not be explaining the header file at all, since this is just the declaration of the functions, slots, etc. The header file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.h) and the C++ file can be found [here](https://github.com/axelvanherle/P2P-TCP-chatclient-NP/blob/main/p2pchatclient/tcpclient.cpp).

 ```cpp
 TcpClient::TcpClient(QObject *parent)